Picture of Hooper Family Blog

 The awareness of such failures hung heavy as the Hooper’s deliberated their decision.
 Yet, against the backdrop of these challenges and the uncertainties of the war, they were contemplating a bold step towards autonomy and self-sufficiency.
 The choice they were about to make would not only shape their destiny but also lay the groundwork for the legacy of the Hooper family.
 Their journey along the Hooper Trail was one marked by bravery, enduring hope, and the relentless pursuit of a better future, despite all odds.

 Here, they laid claim to a sprawling 78-acre farm, where cotton, white and pure, would become their primary produce.
 Their departure from the Durden Plantation was not without opposition.
 Many accounts narrate tales of the plantation owner’s efforts to anchor them to the land, but they were determined to leave.
 They were told they were better off working for the Plantation, and when persuasion failed, intimidation ensued over the alleged debt they owed.
 But their spirits remained unbroken.
+They left the plantation in the middle of the night to avoid conflict with the plantation owners.

 As they navigated this transition, their faith remained a steadfast constant.
 Initially, they were members of the Mt.
 Pis’gah Missionary Baptist Church in Sidon, Mississippi, under the spiritual guidance of Reverend J. W. Gayton.
 However, upon settling in Silver City, they found a new spiritual home at the Christian Valley Missionary Baptist Church, with Reverend T. J. Yancey at the helm.